minprog/hangman/classic/hangman.md

 4. Think about the internal structure of the class: what variables do you need to support all expected operations?
 Write your ideas below the diagram.

-Finally, take your class diagram and, again, discuss it with a teaching assistant (via Zoom!) before you continue with the next step.
-Do not share your diagram with other students until after the assignment is fully completed by everyone.
+Again, do not share your diagram with other students until after the assignment is fully completed by everyone.

-Add your diagram and comments to a file called `analysis.pdf`.
+Add your complete diagram and the answers to the questions to a file called `analysis.pdf`.

 ## Assignment 4